 Here’s what you need to know to stay safe.

-Not so long ago, lead in lipsticks, eyeliners, and mascaras were considered to be an “urban legend”.
+Not so long ago, lead in lipsticks, eyeliners, and mascaras were considered to be an “urban legend” as per FDA.
 The horrors of the same came to life when the FDA (the US Food and Drug Administration) tested hundreds of lipsticks.
-Two consecutive FDA investigations found lead in 100 percent of the lipsticks tested.
+Two consecutive FDA investigations found lead in 100 per cent of the lipsticks tested.
 Moreover, the amount of lead found wasn’t negligible.
 Mind you, the brands which came into the scanner for the same were pretty well-known brands such as L’Oreal and Revlon.
 When the results came through, even high-end brands like Dior and M.A.C. weren’t spared.

 Lead is not just found in lipsticks, and as an FDA report states “these traditional eyeliners, popular in many parts of the world, are a serious health concern because they commonly contain large amounts of lead, as well as other heavy metals.
 Products containing kohl and similar ingredients have been linked to lead poisoning, especially among children.”

-First things first, lead is a heavy bluish-grey metal that occurs naturally in the earth’s crust and is present in trace amounts in the environment and in numerous foods.
+First things first, lead is a heavy bluish-grey metal that is present in trace amounts in the environment and is present in numerous foods.
 It is found in rocks, water, and soil.
 While it is usually below any concentration that would raise health concerns because people are most likely to be exposed to lead through air pollution and the consumption of food and drinking water.

-However, you should also be aware of the fact that lead is never used as an intentionally added ingredient, or as an additive to any makeup product.
+However, it is important to know that lead is never used as an intentionally added ingredient, or as an additive to any makeup product.

 In fact, even when the cosmetics industry presents the argument posing that it’s not a source of concern because the dose is so low per application they have for long ignored the idea that every little dose over a period of time only results in more harm.

 Lead may not cause cancer, but it is still an element that is dangerous to humans.
 Thus, every effort counts to distance yourself from it.
-Exposure to lead can cause a range of deleterious health effects, from behavioural problems and learning disabilities to seizures and death.
+Exposure to lead can cause a range of deleterious health effects, like learning disabilities to seizures and death.